Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 How to apply a tourniquet for arterial bleeding

-An ordinary tourniquet looks like a long elastic band.
+An ordinary tourniquet looks like a long elastic rubber band.
 At its ends you can see a hook and a chain.
 With their help, the tourniquet is fixed.

 CATEGORIES